Adrian-26-Isotope/factorio-mods/mods_2.0/050_quality-condenser/README.md

 **Extract items** at the desired quality level, or else the will likely be consumed by the next crafting cycle.

 Higher qualities of the machine itself:
-- Retain more items during each cycle (up to 50% for legendary)
+- Retain more items during each cycle
 - Are faster

 ### Configurability